Β ,Santorini is one of the most famous Greek islands known, mostly, as a romantic summer destination.

-Some other beaches that we didn’t have time to visit are: Vlychada beach, Agios Georgios beach, Cape Columbo beach, Monolithos beach, Vourvoulos beach, Caldera beach, Armeni beach
+Some other beaches that we didn’t have time to visit are: Vlychada beach, Agios Georgios and Cape Columbo.
+Less known but also missed Monolithos beach, Vourvoulos beach, Caldera beach, Armeni beach

 2. VOLCANO + HOT SPRINGS + THIRASIA ISLAND TOUR

 If the idea of walking over the crater of a still active volcano, attracts you, you must do this tour.
-If you would like to fit in several other activities and seize the day, there are tours that offer that as well.
+If you would like to fit in several other activities and seize the day is possible.Β There are tours that offer that as well.

 Normally, it is organized as half-day or, even better, full-day excursion that includes several different activities (the one that we did included the following activities):